niclashedam/eid-hermes-qemu/docker/hermes/README.md

 ## Quick Start

-1. ```./gen-images``` - pulls the Ubuntu Focal cloud image and generates a cloud-init based configuration disk for it.
-Also generates a blank image for the NVMe SSD device model. **NOTE** that you only have to do this step once.
+1. ```./gen-images``` - pulls the Ubuntu Focal cloud image and generates a cloud-init based configuration disk for it, which installs some base packages and runs an [ansible playbook][2] to setup the xdma driver and other programs.
+Also generates a blank image for the NVMe SSD device model.
+**NOTE** that you only have to do this step once.
 The rootfs will presist across container builds unless you rerun this script.
 If you do rerun this script you will lose any local changes you have made to the rootfs.

 3. ```docker-compose up --build``` - optionally builds and then spins up a docker container that runs the eid-hermes based VM.
 It also opens